HarperDB/documentation/docs/developers/operations-api/databases-and-tables.md

 * operation _(required)_ - this should always be `drop_database`
 * database _(required)_ - name of the database you are dropping
+* replicated _(optional)_ - if true, HarperDB will replicate the component to all nodes in the cluster.
+Must be a boolean.

 ### Body
 ```json